Robinsons Fine Dry Cider

 Robert Robinson

-The Rose and CrownThe High Bailiff's son, another Robert (seen here in top hat) ran the Rose and Crown after him.
+history_im_150_2The High Bailiff’s son, another Robert (seen above in top hat) ran the Rose and Crown after him.
 In the course of the 20th century the Robinsons also held the Peacock, the Royal Oak and the Cage, which used to be in Church Street, by the Round Market in Tenbury.
 The Cage is a private residence now but there is still a bird cage hanging on the wall above the pavement and a pane of etched glass, saying “Smoke Room” to bear witness.
 In the 1930’s the family acquired the assets of the Tenbury Aerated Water Company and started to produce soft drinks.

-Robert's sons Robert (not shown in the group photo below: he died in France in 1918) Charles (on the left of the group), Jack (second from left: when this picture was taken in the 1950's he was on a rare visit from New Zealand where he and Tiri, his Maori wife, spent all of their long and happy married life), Rupert (in the dark suit) and Barney (seen on the right) were all born at the Rose and Crown in the 1890's.
+The RobinsonsRobert’s sons Robert (not shown in the photo left: he died in France in 1918) Charles (left of the group), Jack (second from left: when this picture was taken in the 1950’s he was on a rare visit from New Zealand where he and Tiri, his Maori wife, spent all of their long & happy married life), Rupert (in the dark suit) and Barney (on the right) were all born at the Rose and Crown in the 1890’s.
 The Robinsons continued to make cider there until 1959 when the decision was made to cease commercial cider making and concentrate on soft drinks production (although they kept one press, the one we use today, and continued to make enough cider for their own consumption).

-The RobinsonsIn the 1930s, 1940s and 1950s farm mechanization increased and the practice of including a daily ration of cider as part of the farm workers’ wages fell away, as indeed did the number of farm workers.
+In the 1930s, 1940s and 1950s farm mechanization increased and the practice of including a daily ration of cider as part of the farm workers’ wages fell away, as indeed did the number of farm workers.
 For most farmers, cider apple growing became little more than a fringe activity but they could still sell their cider fruit to the Robinsons and the proceeds would often be sufficient to pay the rent for the whole farm for a year.

-After the Second World War, Barrington and his brother Robert ("Bob" Robinson) joinedRobinson's Cider Works in 1955 their father Rupert and uncle Charles in the business.
-In the 1970's, 1980's and 1990's Barrington and his son Robert (who joined in 1977 and is shown last in the family photos sequence) significantly developed their interests in the soft drinks (Wells Soft Drinks), packaging and mineral water bottling industries.
+After the Second World War, Barrington and his brother Robert (“Bob” Robinson) joined their father Rupert and uncle Charles in the business.
+In the 1970’s, 1980’s and 1990’s Barrington and his son Robert (who joined in 1977 and is shown last in the family photos sequence) significantly developed their interests in the soft drinks (Wells Soft Drinks), packaging and mineral water bottling industries.
 By the time the business was sold in 1998 it was one of the largest and most dynamic in its market.

 In 2005, that irrepressible cider-making gene emerged once more.
 Robert Robinson decided to refurbish the 70 year old press the family held on to in 1959 and press apples to make cider for public consumption again after an absence from the market of almost 50 years.